CouchCMS/Documentation/src/contents/miscellaneous/securing-the-admin-panel.md

 To make our defense complete, you'll find a file named '\_index.php' (that is an underscore before the 'index').
 Make a copy of it and rename the copy to 'index.php' (i.e. remove the underscore).
 Upon accessing _http&#58;//www.yoursite.com/couch/_ the usual login box will be shown, however this 'index.php' is a specially crafted one and will NEVER allow a login to be successful.
 So any one trying to get in can try for as long as he wishes but will never be able to get it in.<br/>
 This completes the illusion and will make someone trying to get in to bark up a different tree altogether

-<p class="success">Be sure to remember yourself that the admin panel is now accessed through _http&#58;//www.yoursite.com/couch/prada78.php_ and not _http&#58;//www.yoursite.com/couch/_ lest you find yourself wondering why you are unable to login :).</p>
+Be sure to remember yourself that the admin panel is now accessed through _http&#58;//www.yoursite.com/couch/prada78.php_ and not _http&#58;//www.yoursite.com/couch/_ lest you find yourself wondering why you are unable to login :). {.success}